-So far considerable budgets have been invested for SMEs support, however its impact on the economy of EU territories is still questionable.
-ESSPO addresses the issue of insufficient impact and efficiency of SME policies.
-The aim is to develop comprehensive support portfolios designed as policy mixes, making synergies of different services and smartly targeting relevant segments of SME population.
+So far considerable budgets have been invested across EU for SMEs support measures, however their impact on the economy of EU territories could be improved.
+Therefore, the aim of ESSPO project is to address the issue of efficiency of SME support policies and develop comprehensive support portfolios designed as policy mixes, which would identify and establish synergies between different services and smartly target relevant segments of SME population.

 The schemes aim at SME development through incubation and internationalization support services as well as development of new support services by intermediaries.
 The ambition to improve the conditions for entrepreneurship as well as raise competiveness of SMEs on international markets.
 These are new schemes, that have not been yet implemented and the detailed mechanisms are to be developed.
 The assumption is that instead of streamlining the support through intermediaries the demand oriented approach is applied.
 There is a need to prepare and test the accreditation system for intermediaries who will provide support.
 Furthermore to make the instrument efficient by targeting support services at specific SME segment groups, manage the suppliers network and monitor the results.
 At present there are missing experiences on how to select target groups for the support services and how a diagnostic tools for companies needs can be used in the selection criteria of formal structural funds programme.
 There is little experience in coordination of intermediaries that would help to create synergies of their work and critical mass of support for visible change of the regional companies’ competitiveness.
 There is a general notion of insufficient quality and scope of the services the intermediaries provide.
 There is a need to use the scheme to raise the quality and added value of the services.